mehrdadalmasi2020/Sitcom-LLM-Presentism/README.md

 **MIT License (Anonymous for Review)**
 Copyright (c) 2025 Anonymous Authors
-Permission is hereby granted, free of charge, to any person obtaining a copy of this code and associated documentation files, to deal in the code without restriction, including without limitation the rights to use, copy, modify, merge, publish, distribute.
+Permission is hereby granted, free of charge, to any person obtaining a copy of this code and associated documentation files, to deal in the code without restriction, including without limitation the rights to use, copy, modify, merge, and distribute.
+THE CODE IS PROVIDED "AS IS", WITHOUT WARRANTY OF ANY KIND, EXPRESS OR IMPLIED, INCLUDING BUT NOT LIMITED TO THE WARRANTIES OF MERCHANTABILITY, FITNESS FOR A PARTICULAR PURPOSE AND NONINFRINGEMENT.

 ---